cardano-foundation/hydra-java/README.md

 System.out.println(hydraWSClient.getState()); // HydraState.ReadyForCommit

-hydraWSClient.commit(); // commits empty UTxO
-// when all head participants commit their UTxOs then Hydra head is open
+// when all head participants commit their UTxOs then Hydra head is open, you can also commit empty UTxO but at least one head operator needs to commit // something hydraWSClient.commit(); // commits empty UTxO

 System.out.println(hydraWSClient.getState()); // HydraState.Open
-//
 ```